 For hackers, schools are an ideal target because they are a goldmine of personal information that’s rarely protected by the same level of cyber security practices used by many private enterprises.
 Many institutions also manage sizable budgets that malicious entities are keen to exploit.

-Key Lessons from Past Scholastic Data Breaches
+Key Lessons from Past Education Industry Data Breaches

 1. Schools are a prime target for cyber criminals

-2. Teachers require more security training
+2. Staff require more security training

 3. Be wary of phishing attacks